TheUltimateC0der/Deemixrr/README.md

-# Deemix.Autoloader
+# Deemixrr

-Deemix Autoloader manages your artists and playlists completely automated.
-You add your favorite artists and playlists, and Deemix Autoloader does the rest for you.
+Deemixrr manages your artists and playlists completely automated.
+You add your favorite artists and playlists, and Deemixrr does the rest for you.

-### What Deemix Autoloader does for you
+### What Deemixrr does for you

 - Manage your Artists
 - Manage your Playlists